 For a muzzleloader to be legally owned and used by felons the gun cannot use fixed ammunition or be capable of being converted to use fixed ammunition.

 You must make sure that the muzzleloader you use does not have a firearm frame or receiver.
 Any weapon incorporating a frame or receiver is not classed as an antique firearm and is subject to the regulations imposed by the Gun Control Act.

 Your gun cannot be a regular firearm that has been converted into a muzzleloader.
 And the weapon must not be able to be converted to a gun that can fire fixed ammunition by replacing the barrel, bolt, or breechblock.

-Another very important point to know is that you can’t use a muzzleloader that is designed to operate with shotgun primer because shotgun primer is classed as firearm ammunition and felons cannot own, receive, or use firearm ammunition.
+Another very important point to know is that you can’t use a muzzleloader that is designed to operate with shotgun primer because the shotgun primer is classed as firearm ammunition and felons cannot own, receive, or use firearm ammunition.

 Felons have been prosecuted for that mistake, so don’t make the same error.

-Remember, these rules refer to the federal law.
+Remember, these rules refer to federal law.
 You must check if you can legally own a muzzleloader in your state, city, or county.